 Fire hazard The electrical system can be overloaded if the wrong fuses are used.

-Use only fuses with the prescribed amperage.
+- Use only fuses with the prescribed amperage.
 Never by-pass or repair fuses.

 The main fuse protects all power consumers of the vehicle.
-The main fuse is under the seat.
+The main fuse is located next to the battery under the front spoiler.